polyfy/polylith/readme.md

 The `xx-` for the `cli` base follows the same pattern as for the `user` component but for the `bases/cli` directory.

-The `command-line` environment is configured in`environments/command-line/deps.edn`:
+The bricks for the `command-line` environment is configured in`environments/command-line/deps.edn`:
 ```clojure
 {:paths ["../../components/user/src"
          "../../bases/cli/src"